Jayashree-D/docs/designs/multihost-physical-led.md

 Based on the current design in phopshor-led-sysfs application, pairing groups will be difficult, since it exposes one service per LED.
-To abstract this method and also to create LEDs under a single service, a new design is proposed.
+To abstract this method and also to create LEDs under a single service, a new application is proposed.

 ## Background and References